 The saying ‘fits me like a glove’ has been around for ages, but it can still be confusing.
 Does it imply a loose fit, or are motorcycle gloves supposed to be tight?
-Well, motorcycle gloves should fit snugly—neither too loose nor too tight.
+Well, motorcycle gloves should fit snugly — not too loose and not too tight.
 Think of them as a second skin that allows you to easily open and close your hands while still providing ample protection with not too much space in your fingers.

 But it’s not just about the fit around your hand; the length of the fingers on motorcycle gloves is important too.
 You don’t want them to be too long and interfere with reaching for levers, or too short and restrict your finger movement.
 And of course, your gloves should be long enough to cover your wrists in case of an accident, with a secure closure to keep them firmly in place while you’re zooming down the streets, carving up those twisty mountain roads, or racing on the track.